Churches of Christ in Australia: Victoria and Tasmania

-South Australia
+South Australia and the Northern Territory

-In March 1839, Robert Lawrie and his fiancée Margaret Mailey; Archibald Greenshields and Marion Greenshields (née Lawrie) and their daughter Jane aged 2; Thomas Neill and family; all of Kilmarnock and nearby Newmilns, applied on the same day with the same agent for free passage to South Australia, departing London 21 May 1839 on the ship Recovery and arriving in September 1839.
+In March 1839, Robert Lawrie and his fiancée Margaret Mailey; Archibald Greenshields, and Marion Greenshields (née Lawrie) and their daughter Jane aged 2; Thomas Neill and family; all of Kilmarnock and nearby Newmilns, applied on the same day with the same agent for free passage to South Australia, departing London 21 May 1839 on the ship Recovery and arriving in September 1839.

 In 1836, John Lawrie, older brother to the above-mentioned Lawries, had joined the Kilmarnock Scotch Baptist church, believing it to be the "true" church.
 But by 1837 John had become so influenced by the writings of Alexander Campbell that he commenced Disciples meetings at Newmilns.
 All the above had been influenced by the Restoration movement; the Lawries (including James) and the Greenshields accepting its Biblical teaching.

 The coming to South Australia was due to Andrew Warnock of Paisley.
 Warnock was a manufacturer, but like other businessmen in Glasgow he was keen to invest in the new free colony of South Australia.
 Property was purchased for his son John Warnock, but as he knew nothing about farming, James Lawrie and William Wilson were employed to establish it.
 They left aboard the ship Ariadne in April 1839.
 The journey was long and hazardous: there were 223 passengers crowded onto the ship, and apart from all the dangers of illness, of storms, of rounding the Cape of Good Hope, a fire broke out on ship.
 Finally, in August 1839 their party, which included more persons than those listed above, arrived and were given or attained positions in the colony.

 Thomas Neill had been in business as a grocer in Kilmarnock and before that he had been a farm servant.
 It was intended that he should work on the Warnock property but on arrival it was discovered that the dry climate required many more acres to support a family than it did in Scotland.
 Fortunately for him he was immediately given a job as storekeeper with the South Australian Company by the manager, his old friend David McLaren.
-Neill had relations in Glasgow, Paisley and Kilmarnock.
+Neill had relations in Glasgow, Paisley, and Kilmarnock.
 The Neills attended the Scotch Baptist church, built in Hindley Street by the Methodists then abandoned for their new building in Gawler Place.

 McLaren was the unofficial pastor, and later, Thomas, his wife Jean, and Agnes their daughter were listed as members in 1844 when the Scotch Baptists were meeting in Morphett Street.

 Upon arrival, James Lawrie went immediately south to Mertin Farm at Noarlunga; land that adjoins the Onkaparinga River.
 He was later joined by his brother Robert.
 William Wilson looked after another section of Mertin Farm.